 Dirt & Dust

 Dirt and dust are dangerous for USB drives.

 Most drives come with caps to keep their connectors safely stored inside the body of the drive.

-When the connector is left out in the open, there’s a chance that dirt and dust will find its way inside the drive.
+When the connector is left out in the open, there’s a chance that dirt and dust will find their way inside the drive.